 Simply enter your postcode and select your property from the list.

 Then either print the certificate or print to PDF to create a digital version.

 There’s no ‘pass’ and ‘fail’ system for EPCs – only the grading of your property’s energy efficiency from A-G.

-However, if you’re renting out your property, it must have an EPC rating of at least E in order to be legally let.
+However, if you’re renting out your property, it must have an EPC rating of at least E to be legally let.